Autshumato Anti-Aircraft Regiment: Under the SANDF

 Since a 2005 revival initiative, the regiment now has become active in key initiatives such as Force Preparation, Force Support and Force Training, which are some of the current main focus areas of the South African National Defence Force.

 The regiment is housed in Fort Wynyard.
 In December 2005, the regiment began an unofficial initiative to save the Fort from further decay.

 In 2012 the sinking of the SS Mendi was commemorated at the University of Cape Town, with a memorial service hosted by the Cape Garrison Artillery.

 The regiment became part of the South African Army Air Defence Artillery Formation which was formed in 1999.

 Name Change

 In August 2019, 52 Reserve Force units had their names changed to reflect the diverse military history of South Africa.
-The Cape Garrison Artillery became the Autshumato Anti-Aircraft Regiment, and have 3 years to design and implement new regimental insignia.
+The Cape Garrison Artillery became the Autshumato Anti-Aircraft Regiment, named for the Khoi chieftain and interpreter of that name,and have 3 years to design and implement new regimental insignia.